-Is there anything quite like Christmas morning with little kids?
+Is there anything quite like Christmas morning with little kids and their childlike joy?
 The level of energy they bring to the living room is enough to wake up even the most exhausted parents.
 You know, those of us who barely had time to close an eye after assembling, wrapping, and putting presents under the tree until 3 am.

 Who needs coffee?
 The anticipation our kids have for opening presents is its own caffeine.
 Followed by the squeals of delight as the most coveted items on their Santa wish list become visual beneath torn wrappings.